koalalalabear/Curating-the-Best-Airbnb-in-Seattle/README.md

 | West Seattle            | Like Downtown, listing prices and quantity of listings have been increasing since 2011.
 Although there are not as much attractions in this neighbourhood, most of the attractions are not dissapointing and a large portion belong to the realm of nature.
 That said, attraction-density wise, it is among the worst.
 Therefore, a good way to differentiate would be through providing breakfast or a stocked kitchen.
 Market saturation wise, only 1 host in West Seattle owns more than 10 listings, which is relatively acceptable compared to University District.   | Above median price of $101 in the summer and $80 during other seasons, also depends on accomodation capacity |
 | Queen Anne            | Listing prices have fallen as the quantity of listings on the market increased.
 Market saturation wise, only 2 hosts in Queen Anne owns more than 10 listings, which is relatively acceptable compared to University District.
 That said, there are a 26 owning between  4 to 6 listings.
 Attraction density wise, the listings in this neighbourhood has between 18 to 48 attractions within 300m and has around 200 attractions as well.
 Highly rated attractions have a good mix of restraunts with cultural diverity, parks and outdoorsy places, making it a fun place tourists will gravitate to. | Above median price of $119 in the summer and $80 during other seasons |

-What ammenities to offer? <br>
+What amenities to offer? <br>

 Across all neighbourhoods, it seems like there are already plenty of apartments in the market.
 I think a condominium that has a doorman,access to a pool and gym will be good to fetch higher prices.
-Offering breakfast in Downtown and Queen Anne can also fetch higher prices however is not really worth it in West Seattle unless the listing is situated somewhere inaccessible.
+Offering breakfast in Downtown and Queen Anne can also fetch higher prices however it is not really worth it in West Seattle unless the listing is situated somewhere inaccessible since it is less touristy and people are not as willing to pay more.